James-Bonaguro/the-bench/README.md

 # the-bench

-**A Claude Code operational toolkit — skills, plugins, and MCP configs for high-velocity development.**
+**A Claude Code operational toolkit — skills, plugins, and MCP configs.**

-Named after the hockey bench: your full squad, ready to deploy the right player for the right moment.
-Every tool here serves a specific cognitive mode.
+Named after my hockey bench: Every tool here has it's own role and serves a specific cognitive mode.
+Deploy the right player for the right moment.

 > **Note:** This repo is a reference guide and starter config.
 Most tools are installed to your local `~/.claude/` directory, not bundled here.
 After cloning, follow the [Installation](#installation) section to set everything up.